 digital image on a computer.
 This image can be instantly viewed and enlarged helping the

-dentist and dental hygienist detect problems easier.
-Digital x-rays reduces radiation to 80-90% less than traditional dental x-rays.
+dentist and dental hygienists detect problems easier.
+Digital x-rays reduce radiation to 80-90% less than traditional dental x-rays.

 Dental x-rays are essential, preventative, diagnostic tools that provide valuable information that is not visible during a dental exam.
 Dentists and dental hygienists use this information to safely and accurately detect hidden dental abnormalities and complete an accurate treatment plan.
 Without x-rays, problem areas may go undetected.

 At Springbank Dental Centre we offer numerous tools and methods to decrease anxiety levels and apprehension of dentistry.
 Conscious sedation is an altered level of consciousness where the patient can still respond to verbal directions.
 First, a patient’s medical history will be carefully reviewed to determine if they are an appropriate candidate for conscious sedation.
 Next, certain sedatives are administered in combination with nitrous oxide to achieve the appropriate level of sedation.
 The entire procedure is discussed in detail with the patient prior to the appointment date.
 Both Dr. Luke Szott and Dr. Joey Woo are certified by the Dental Organization for Conscious Sedation (DOCS).

 In North America, oral cancer takes the life of one person every hour of every day!
 That is nearly double the rate of cervical cancer.
 The reason for the high death rate of oral cancer (70-80%) is the inability to detect cancer until it is too late.
 The Velscope can detect cancerous tissue before it is visible to the naked eye.
 With early detection, the survival rate is 80-90%.